Dr David Livesey

 From 2005 to 2009 he was Secretary-General of the League of European Research Universities.

 Currently he is a senior advisor to the European Universities Assocation's EUIMA project on Collaborative Research and a Governor of St. Mary's University, Twickenham.
 His academic activities have also included membership of the Quality Assurance Forum for Universities in Singapore and his being a Governor of Henley Management College.

 Beyond his academic life, he is the chair of the trustees of the Cambridge City Foodbank and also chair of the trustees of the Friends of Fulbourn Hospital & the Community as well as a Mental Health Act Manager for the Cambridgeshire and Peterborough NHS Foundation Trust.
-He is also a trustee of the Cambridge Citizens Advice Bureau, of which he is a former chair of trustees.
+He is a trustee of the Cambridge Citizens Advice Bureau, of which he is a former chair of trustees.
 He is a former trustee of Citizens Advice.